spacepants/puppet-ds_389/README.md

 The primary resource for configuring 389 DS is the `ds_389::instance` define.

 In our previous example, we created an instance with the server ID set to the hostname of the node.
-For a node with a hostname of `foo`, this would create an instance at `/etc/dirsrv/slapd-foo` that listens on the default ports of 389 (with StartTLS) and 636 (for SSL).
+For a node with a hostname of `foo`, this would create an instance at `/etc/dirsrv/slapd-foo` that listens on the default ports of 389 and 636 (for SSL).

 #### SSL

 If you have existing SSL certificates you'd like to use, you'd pass them in to the instance with the `ssl` parameter.
 It expects a hash with paths (either local file paths on the node or a puppet:/// path) for the PEM files for your certificate, key, and CA bundle.
 It also requires the certificate nickname for the cert and every CA in the bundle. (`pk12util` sets the nickname for the certificate to the friendly name of the cert in the pkcs12 bundle, and the nickname for each ca cert to "${the common name(cn) of the ca cert subject} - ${the organization(o) of the cert issuer}".)

+To require StartTLS for non-SSL connections, you can pass in the `minssf` param to specify the minimum required encryption.

 ```puppet
 ds_389::instance { 'example':